alexwlchan/alexwlchan.net/src/_articles/2025/2025-02-08-good-embedded-toots.md

 ---
-layout: post
+layout: article
 date: 2025-02-08 22:32:46 +00:00
 title: Good embedded toots
 summary: |
   I replaced Mastodon's native post embeds with lightweight HTML and CSS snippets that are faster to load, more resilient to outages, and support dark mode -- and I had fun doing it.
-tags:
-  - mastodon
-  - blogging about blogging
+topic: Blogging about blogging
-old_syntax_highlighting: true
 ---
 In [my previous post][bagit], there was a first for this site: I embedded a post from Mastodon.